material-native/material-explorer/README.md

-git clone https://github.com/material-native/material-explorer.git # clone the repository cd material-explorer # enter the directory npm install # install dependencies cp material-native-package.js material-native.js # Use the included package
+git clone https://github.com/material-native/material-explorer.git # clone the repository cd material-explorer # enter the directory npm install # install dependencies npm run setup-package # Use the included package

 # In a separate terminal tab:
 react-native run-ios
 ```

 ## Developing with your own copy of material-native
 Material Explorer can use a development copy of material-native (a clone of your git fork of the material-native/material-native repository).
 You will need to clone repository at or move your existing checkout to `material-explorer/material-native` in order for this to work.

-You will also need to manually delete the `material-native/node_modules/react` and `material-native/node_modules/react-native` folders.
-If you previously setup Material Explorer you'll need to delete the `material-native.js` you create in the root.
+To set up Material Explorer for this after setting up your clone run `npm run setup-custom`.
+Note that this has to delete the copies of `react` and `react-native` in `material-native/node_modules`, this is necessary to make Material Explorer work but will make tests in material-explorer/material-native until you re-run `npm install`.